Shivansh-007/astounding-arapaimas/docs/setup.md

   `INFO`.
 When testing, defaults to `ERROR`.
 Otherwise, defaults to `WARN`.

 - **`JWT_SECRET`**: A 32 byte (64 digit hex string) secret for encoding tokens.
 Any value can be used.

+### **3. Run The API**
+The project can be started by running it directly on your system.The environment variables shown in a previous section need to have been configured.

+- **Database**

+    First, start the PostgreSQL database.
+    Note that this can still be done with Docker even if the webserver will be running on the host - simply adjust the `DATABASE_URL` environment variable accordingly.

+- **Webserver**

+    Starting the webserver is done simply through poetry:

+    ```shell
+    poetry run task start
+    ```